davetron5000/wtf-is-a-webpack/markdown/intro.md

 We don't want to be building our JavaScript bundle from an ever-increasingly-complex command-line invocation.
 We also don't want the generated code being dumped in our root directory either, so let's set-up a tiny project structure to keep things organized.

-First, create a `config` directory, where our Webpack configuration file will go.

-!SH mkdir config

-Now, make `config/webpack.config.js` look like so:
+Make `webpack.config.js` look like so:

-!ADD_TO config/webpack.config.js
+!ADD_TO webpack.config.js
+const path = require('path');

 module.exports = {
   entry: './js/index.js',
   output: {
-    path: './dist',
+    path: path.resolve(__dirname, 'dist'),
     filename: 'bundle.js'
   }
 };
 !END ADD_TO

 This will do what we did before with Webpack, *except* it will place `bundle.js` inside `dist/` instead of the current directory.
+We have to specify an absolute path to Webpack, even though we shouldn't have to for our uses.
+The `path` module provided by Node exposes the `resolve` function we can use to make Webpack happy.

+Also, yes, this is in the root directory of our project, which is kindof unfortunate, but it'll make things easier for us for the time being, so just get used to it and be glad it's not called `WebpackFile` or something silly.

-We can run it like so:
+With this configuration in place, we can run it like so:

-!SH $(yarn bin)/webpack  --config config/webpack.config.js
+!SH $(yarn bin)/webpack
 !SH ls dist

 Woot!